dockur/windows-arm/readme.md

 ### How do I pass-through a disk?

-  It is possible to pass-through disk devices directly by adding them to your compose file in this way:
+  Possibles passing-through disk devices directly, adding them in your compose file on this way:

   ```yaml
   devices: